InspirED Virtual Learning Series

-Initially, the learning series will consist of 15 “Zoomcast” sessions or recorded, facilitated conversations that are approximately 30 minutes each.
-Over time, additional sessions will be added to the library.
-All content will be focused on increasing successful engagement of diverse learners in a remote/virtual instructional environment, linking the users with appropriate resources and tools.
+The learning series consists of “Zoomcast” sessions or recorded, facilitated conversations that are approximately 30 minutes each.
+All content is focused on increasing successful engagement of diverse learners in a remote/virtual instructional environment, linking the users with appropriate resources and tools.

 Let's Get Started

 This ongoing Zoomcast series is hosted jointly by OCALI Center leads and ODE partners.